agentjido/jido_character/PLAN.md

 Already implemented.
 Verify it can handle the new embedded fields (it should, as :erlang.term_to_binary/1 can handle any updated struct).

 ETS Adapter
-	•	Confirm that storing the updated JidoCharacter with embedded submodules works.
+	•	Confirm that storing the updated Jido.Character with embedded submodules works.
 	•	Potentially no code change needed if you’re storing the entire struct in ETS, but confirm the :ets.insert usage can handle changes in data shape.

 Ecto Adapter
-	•	If you want to store the entire JidoCharacter in a JSONB column, add migrations to add a character_data (JSONB) field in your table.
+	•	If you want to store the entire Jido.Character in a JSONB column, add migrations to add a character_data (JSONB) field in your table.
 	•	Then you can define a DB-backed schema referencing that column, e.g.:

 schema "characters" do